kobayutapon/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_Home_Assistant.md

 Figure.
 Device connection procedure

 Once the device has been successfully connected, you will be able to control it.

+<a name="known-issue"></a>

+## Known issue

+- When commissioning with the chip-all-cluster-app, you may encounter a "Something went wrong" error in the final steps of the commissioning process on the Home Assistant app.
+This is a known issue related to the Home Assistant Docker environment.

 <a name="faq"></a>